Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Multi-level emitters coupled to a common environment

 When substituted into Eq.~(\ref{eq:field_op}), this solution naturally divides the electric field into free and scattered terms $\mathbf{E} = \mathbf{E}_{\text{f}} + \mathbf{E}_{\text{s}}$.
 Their positive frequency components are

-The scattered field describes the field radiated by the emitter ensemble.
-In free-space, where the ensemble couples to a large number of modes, the sum over $q$ turns into an integral over all possible frequencies $d\omega$ and propagation angles $d\Omega_{\mathbf{k}}$, and a sum over polarization vectors $e_{q;\mathbf{k}}$.
-If the coupling between emitters and field is weak enough, the coupling strength and mode densities can be evaluated at the resonance frequency
+The scattered term describes the field radiated by the emitters.
+In free-space, where the emitters couple to a large number of modes, the sum over $q$ turns into an integral over all possible frequencies $d\omega$ and propagation angles $d\Omega_{\mathbf{k}}$, and a sum over polarization vectors $\boldsymbol{e}_{q;\mathbf{k}}$.
+For weak enough coupling between field and emitters, the coupling strength and mode densities can be evaluated at the resonance frequency

 for each transition.
-Under this first Markov approximation~\cite{Gardiner_1985}, the integrals are readily evaluated to give
+Under this first Markov approximation~\cite{Gardiner_1985}, the integrals are readily performed to give